 Homeless Healthcare is a not-for-profit charity that aims to advance and promote the health of people experiencing or at risk of homelessness.
 Dr Andrew Davies recognised that the most effective way to address the health needs of people experiencing homelessness was to work collaboratively with social services.
-He began Homeless Healthcare by holding medical clinics in existing Drop-in Centers, and since then the demand has continued to rise.
-In 2014/15, Homeless Healthcare provided 12,922 medical consultations at 11 clinic locations across the metropolitan area.
+He began Homeless Healthcare by holding medical clinics in existing drop-in centres, and since then the demand has continued to rise.
+In 2023, Homeless Healthcare is providing services in more than 17 different settings, and sees on average 2,500 unique patients a year across all of these settings .
+In 2021/22 alone, Homeless Healthcare provided 33,000 consultations to people at risk or experiencing homelessness .

 Homeless Healthcare aims to address inequities and provide access to high quality healthcare that meets the unique needs of homeless and marginalised people, at no cost to the patient.
-People experiencing homelessness often have multiple chronic health issues and their access to primary care and preventative health services is much lower than the general population .
+People experiencing homelessness often have multiple chronic health issues and their access to primary care and preventive health services is much lower than the general population .
 They also have very high rates of smoking, which has a profound effect on their short and long term health.
-In 2016, of the Homeless Healthcare patients who had their smoking status recorded, the vast majority were daily smokers (81%), with 9% having previously smoked .
+In 2022, of the Homeless Healthcare patients who had their smoking status recorded, the vast majority reported smoking daily (79%) with 11% having previously smoked .

 For many people experiencing homelessness, experiences of adversity and trauma often underlie addictions, and it is difficult to address health issues when people remain in the survival mode of rough sleeping.
 Homeless Healthcare recognises that health problems do not occur independently of social problems, and believes that improving health and wellbeing is essential to breaking the cycle of homelessness.